loujacob66/orionxlog/docs/README.md

 - `eq_full = full + 0.5 * partial`, floored to integer
 - Backups are stored in Google Cloud Storage
 - Authentication is required for sensitive operations
+- Configuration is managed through YAML files in the config directory

 For more details on deployment and backup/restore functionality, see:
 - `docs/DEPLOY_TO_CLOUD_RUN.md`